HomeDirectoriesWhat is NAP in Business Listings?

 Let’s talk about something nobody mentions: previous business owners.
 If you bought an existing business, you might have inherited their NAP inconsistencies.
 That restaurant that was “Tony’s Italian” five years ago?
 Some directories still list it that way, confusing your current customers searching for “Bella Vista Ristorante.”

-Voice assistants rely heavily on NAP consistency.
+Voice assistants lean heavily on NAP consistency.
 When someone asks Alexa or Siri for your business information, these systems pull from various sources.
 Inconsistent NAP data might mean the difference between a customer calling you or your competitor.

 Artificial intelligence is getting better at understanding NAP variations, but don’t let that make you lazy.
-Google’s Business Profile system increasingly uses machine learning to identify and penalise intentional NAP manipulation while being more forgiving of genuine business changes.
+Google’s Business Profile system increasingly uses machine learning to identify and penalise deliberate NAP manipulation while being more forgiving of genuine business changes.

 This article was written on: